Isilin/Filedepot/README.txt

 1) Copy the filedepot folder to the modules folder in your installation.

-2) The filedepot module now requires the libraries module be installed.
-   We are not permitted to include NON-GPL or mixed license files in the module distribution as per Drupal guidelines.
+2) We are not permitted to include NON-GPL or mixed license files in the module distribution as per Drupal guidelines.

+   The filedepot module requires the libraries module be installed and works with version 1 or version 2 of the libraries module.

-   You will now need to create a sites/all/libraries folder if you don't already have the libraries module installed.
+   You will need to create a sites/all/libraries folder if you don't already have the libraries module installed.

-   PLEASE rename the files as noted below
+   *** PLEASE read carefully and create the required diretories (folders) and rename the files as noted below ***

+   *** One of the changes with version 2 of the libraries module appears that it now requires you to create separate folders under sites/all/libraries for each library file with the folder name the same as the library file.

-   Assuming your libraries folder exists at sites/all/libraries, create two directories below the sites/all/libraries folder:
+   *** Assuming your libraries folder exists at sites/all/libraries, create two directories below the sites/all/libraries folder:
     - sites/all/libraries/html_encoder
     - sites/all/libraries/jquery.blockui